DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 <img src="./.github/screenshot.recently-scaled.png" alt="Screenshot of usage">

-## Per-Volume Configuration / Annotations
+## Per-Volume Configuration via Annotations

 This controller also supports tweaking your volume-autoscaler configuration per-PVC with annotations.
 The annotations supported are...